Degree conditions forcing directed cycles: Constructions of -free graphs with the best possible semidegree

-For odd $k$, we need to construct an $n$-vertex graph $G$ without $C_\ell$ having minimum semidegree $\delta^\pm(G) = \frac{n}{k}+\frac{k-3}{2k}$.
-To construct such a graph, we start with a balanced blow-up of $C_k$ on $n+(k-3)/2$ vertices.
-This way we have a graph with a good minimum semidegree bound and we do not have $C_\ell$.
-Now, we need to remove $(k-3)/2$ vertices, without changing the minimum semidegree and avoiding creating $C_\ell$.
-In order to do so, we use $(k-3)/2$ times one of the maneuvers described in \figref{fig:maneuvers_odd}.
+We shall construct an $n$-vertex graph $G$ with no $C_\ell$ and minimum semidegree equal to $\delta^\pm(G) = \frac{n}{k}+\frac{k-3}{2k}$.
+In particular, $n + (k-3)/2$ must be divisible by $k$.
+Consider first a balanced blow-up of $C_k$ on $n+(k-3)/2$ vertices, which has both the correct minimum semidegree and contains no $C_\ell$.
+Our aim is to remove $(k-3)/2$ vertices from the blow-up with neither changing the minimum semidegree nor creating $C_\ell$.
+In order to do so, we use $(k-3)/2$ times one of the three \emph{maneuvers} described in \figref{fig:maneuvers_odd}.

+Before applying any of the maneuvers to the blow-up, one can obtain only cycles of lengths congruent to $0$ mod $k$.
+An application of the first maneuver allows us to change the remainder modulo $k$ of an obtainable cycle length by $(k+1)/2$ or $(k-1)/2$.
+Similarly, applying the second maneuver allows us to change the remainder of an obtainable cycle length twice by $(k-1)/2$.
+Finally, the third maneuver allows us to change the remainder twice by $(k+1)/2$.